This may be the most stylish cargo trailer conversion you’ve ever seen!

 The most challenging aspect of our build was…everything!
 We started with an empty box so we had to plan everything out and built everything custom, plus install all of the electric and plumbing.

-What project made the most difference?
+What project made the most difference in this cargo trailer conversion?

 Paint made a huge difference but almost every project made a difference because we started with an empty box.